Computing the multilinear factors of lacunary polynomials without heights: Gap Theorems and their application to PIT

 \subsection{Polynomial Identity Testing}

-We give the first algorithmic application of our technical results.
-We give two polynomial identity testing algorithms.
-The first algorithm deals with a pretty simple family of polynomials.
-It is then generalized to a far larger class of polynomials.
+The first algorithmic applications of our technical results are two polynomial identity testing algorithms.
+The problem is the following: Given a polynomial in some specified representation, decide whether it is identically zero.
+Of course, if the polynomial is given as the list of its coefficient, the problem is trivial.
+In the most general forms of the problem, the polynomial is represented either as an arithmetic circuit or a blackbox.
+Then, it is not clear how to perform the test since expanding the polynomial as a sum of monomial may require exponential time.
+We refer the reader to the survey of \citet{ShpYe10} for more details and recent results on this problem.

+Our algorithms deal with univariate high-degree polynomials, represented as sums of product of powers of dense polynomials.
+In particular, one can represent such polynomials by small arithmetic circuits.
+If the polynomial is known to be sparse, one can apply the algorithm of~\citet{BlaHaLiVi09}. \citet{KoiPoTa15} and \citet{GreKoiPoStr11} give results close to the ones we prove here.
+A comparison is given at the end of this section.

 The polynomials in this section have coefficients in an algebraic number field $\KK=\QQ[\xi]/\langle\varphi\rangle$ where $\varphi\in\QQ[\xi]$ is irreducible.
 An element $e$ of $\KK$ is uniquely represented by a polynomial $p_e\in\QQ[\xi]$ of degree smaller than $\deg(\varphi)$.
 In the algorithms, a coefficient $c\in\KK$ of a lacunary polynomial is given as the dense representation of $p_c$, that is the list of all its coefficients including the zero ones.
 Moreover, the algorithms are uniform in $\KK$ in the sense that they can take as input the polynomial $\varphi$ defining $\KK$.

 \begin{theorem} Let $\KK$ be an algebraic number field and

 There exists a deterministic polynomial-time algorithm to decide if $P$ vanishes. \end{theorem}

 \begin{proof} We assume without loss of generality that $\alpha_{j+1}\ge\alpha_j$ for all $j$ and $\alpha_1=0$.
 If $\alpha_1$ is nonzero, $X^{\alpha_1}$ divides $P$ and we consider $P/X^{\alpha_1}$.